ibm-cloud-docs/sell/service-metering-integration.md

 | `standard_add` | Virtual Processor Core |
 {: caption="Table 9.
 Partner Center metering model metrics" caption-side="top"}

 Third-party providers that migrated from the resource management console to Partner Center can manage their metering models with Partner Center.
-Any information that is added or edited for pricing plans and metering models by using the resource management console can be updated in Partner Center.
+Any information that you added or edited for pricing plans and metering models by using the resource management console can be updated in Partner Center.
 {: note}